nkolesnikovnsu/testproject/README.md

 You should registration or login like testing user or admin.

-P.S front now dont correct working wtih this structure/
+P.S front now working incorrect wtih this structure/